Beingpax/Mydigitalgarden/_notes/🌻References/@ Yuval Noah Harari on What the Year 2050 Has in Store for Humankind.md

 In the past, you follow adults not now.
 The adults don't understand the world.

 Technology is not bad.
 It can help.
 But its not here to help.
-The model of internet or especially technology is to help you.
+The model of internet or especially technology is not to help you.
 - Giving too much power to technology gurantees a life of misery.
 - If you don't know what you want in life, technology can shape your life and take control.
 You will serve technology instead of it serving you.